chirudeeptupakula/Rag_Assistant/README.md

 High-Performance LLM: Powered by the Groq API using the Llama 3 model for near-instantaneous responses.

-Dual Interface: Interact with the assistant via a simple command-line interface or a clean, web-based UI built with Streamlit.
+Dual Interface: Interacts with the assistant via a simple command-line interface or a clean, web-based UI built with Streamlit.

 Modular Code: The codebase is refactored into a reusable  module for easy integration and extension.

 Tech Stack
 Framework: LangChain